ejdostal/elist_analysis/README.md

 -->
 A deep dive into trends and insights, including a breakdown of sales trends by year, seasonality, product, and region can be found below.

-## Deep-Dive Insights
 <!--
 - [x] bulleted list, split into sections
 - [x] Explain findings in detail, highlighting key trends, anomalies / outliers, and comparisons [x] Include clean visuals (pivot tables, dashboards, graphs) -->

+## Deep Dive Insights

 ### Overall Sales Trends

 ![](Images/overall%20sales.png)

-Between 2019 and 2022, TechHub’s sales performance reflected the volatility of a rapidly shifting market. **Over four years, the company brought in $28.1M in revenue from 108K total orders**, averaging about $7M and 27K orders per year.
+Between 2019 and 2022, TechHub’s sales performance reflected the volatility of a rapidly shifting market.
+Over four years, the company brought in $28.1M in revenue from 108K total orders, averaging about $7M and 27K orders per year.
 However, this average masks an important trend: nearly 70% of total revenue was concentrated in 2020 and 2021, when both order volume and average order value (AOV) surged during the pandemic.

 **Order volume was the clearest driver of growth.** It more than doubled at the height of the pandemic, reaching an all-time high in 2021.
 Even after a steep decline in 2022 as the market began to normalize, order volume remained 28% higher than pre-pandemic levels.
 This sustained lift in customer activity played a critical role in maintaining revenue post-pandemic and may signal a lasting shift in consumer behavior around online tech purchases.